bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     10.5
 ```

 If you pass in a string value, will it work?
-It complains, “`abs()` function will not work with a string, it only works with numeric values”.
+It complains, “`abs()` function will not work with a string, it only works with numeric values ".

 ```text
     >>> abs("10.5")